 9. DON’T dismiss the competition

-When writing a business plan it is very easy to fall into the trap of doing insufficient justice to the competition.
-However good your idea is, your backer will be savvy to know that customers will always have the temptation of alternative offerings so don’t shy away from that fact.
+When writing a business plan, it is very easy to fall into the trap of doing insufficient justice to the competition.
+However good your idea is, your backer will be savvy enough to know that customers will always be tempted by alternative offerings, so don’t shy away from that fact.

-Examine what your competitors do well; where they are weak and what they are likely to do that could affect levels of competition.
+Examine what your competitors do well, where they are weak, and what they are likely to do that could affect the level of competition.

 10. DON’T think your backer was born yesterday

 If they are serious about backing your business, investors will do their own due diligence and talk to customers, staff and maybe even competitors.
-This will inevitably uncover any bad news so don’t be tempted to brush it under the carpet.
+This will inevitably uncover bad news, so don’t be tempted to brush it under the carpet.

-If they find out anything that you really should have told them any trust that has built up will be evaporated and they will walk away.
+If they find out something that you really should have told them, any trust that has built up will evaporate, and they will walk away.

 The same is true for forecasting.
-Please don’t be tempted to fib or exaggerate or you can lose your backer altogether.
-Sure you should be upbeat, but you should also be realistic or your backer will quickly see through you.
+Please don’t be tempted to lie or exaggerate, or you can lose your backer altogether.
+Sure, you should be upbeat, but you should also be realistic, or your backer will quickly see through you.

-If you’d like to find out more, make sure you read Bytestart’s comprehensive 12-part business plan guide.
+If you’d like to learn more, read Bytestart’s comprehensive 12-part business plan guide.

-This guide has been written for ByteStart by Vaughan Evans, author of The FT Essential Guide to Writing a Business Plan, published by FT Publishing, priced £16.99.
+This guide was written for ByteStart by Vaughan Evans, author of The FT Essential Guide to Writing a Business Plan, published by FT Publishing, and priced at £16.99.